ericaNyenji/Python-Project-Internet-of-Things-IoT-/README.md

-A smart home simulation system with components structured across various files for different functionalities: main.py for device simulation logic, a Flask web server for web-based interaction, and a Tkinter-based GUI for real-time monitoring.
+A smart home simulation system with components structured across various files for different functionalities:

+main.py for device simulation logic,

+a Flask web server for web-based interaction(Flask app enables users to interact with the smart home system via a web interface.
+In app.py, main.py is imported to use its functionalities),

+and a Tkinter-based GUI for real-time monitoring(The GUI provides a dynamic interface for monitoring the status of each smart home device.
+Since this interface requires real-time updates, it uses Tkinter’s after() method for refreshing device statuses).

 This project defines an Automation System for a smart home, which includes smart lights, a thermostat, and a security camera.
 The key components and functionalities are:
 SmartLight can turn on/off, adjust brightness, and dim gradually, with a randomized state change feature.